LittleFox2024/Code-871/README.md

   - Figure out how to delete a file.
 Maybe also use it like taskkill (or kill to Linux users).
 5. Enhance Armament:
   - Figure out how to do elevation in Windows.
 I might use gsudo as a backend until I can get a better idea.

+# Ideas I may Implement
+In addition to System Call, I might add some Goddes/God calls.
+Ex: "Solace:", "Stacia:", "Terraria:", or "Vecta:".
+These commands will be very powerful, if implemented.
+Be careful with Vecta's though.

 # Compiling
 When more is completed, a binary will be released.
 In themean time, I'm trying to make this portable and use standard libraries.
 This is not a hard rule and may likely change.